Iotic-Labs/katacoda-scenarios/iotic-spacectl/iotic-spacectl-intro/intro.md

 * Follow a Digital Twin
 * View the data from a Digital Twin

+The tutorial uses SpaceCTL to connect with IOTICS.
+To find out more information on this and other tools you can use, go to https://docs.iotics.com/docs.

 If you have any questions or feedback, contact us at: support@iotics.com.

-If you don’t have your own space yet sign up to your 90 day free trial here: http://iotics.com/
+If you don’t have your own space yet sign up to your 90 day free trial here: http://iotics.com/.

 Now, lets jump in and start using IOTICS!